Frederick Thomas Bidlake: Attitude to other cycling

-Cycle racing for women is generally acknowledged to be undesirable.
-My ideal of a clever lady rider is one who can ride far, who can ride at a really useful speed, who mounts hills with comfort, and makes no fuss or show of effort.
-The stylish, clever lady stops short of being a scorcher, but if women's races were to be organised, the participants would have to run to their limit, or else make a mockery of racing.
-And that limit is not pleasant to contemplate... the speed woman, dishevelled, grimy and graceless.
-I believe in a high standard of cycling ability as really worth while attaining by women, but not as racers...
-Imagine women dressed for speed, on bicycles built for speed, in attitudes necessary for speed, grabbing speed food, taking acid and finishing dead to the world.

 Other sports

 Bidlake took an interest in motor sports and timed a motorcycling attempt on the Land's End to John o'Groats record by George Pilkington Mills, who already held the record on a bicycle and a tricycle.
 An undated news cutting says: "Mr G.P.
 Mills on his Raleigh motorcycle completed his run from Land's End to John o'Groats on Saturday forenoon and established a new record.
 He started on his long and trying journey at eight on Thursday morning, and arrived at his destination at 11 am on Saturday, after being 50h 46m 30s on the road.
 Mr F.T.
 Bidlake was the timekeeper.
 Mr J. Silver previously held the record, having done the distance in 64h 29m, and Mr E.H.
 Arnott in 65h 45m.
 He has not only beaten the motor cycle record, but is also nearly two hours ahead of best motor car time."

 He was a timekeeper for the Royal Aero Club and in the Schneider Trophy seaplane races of the 1930s.